Pattern Avoidance in Extensions of Comb-Like Posets: Acknowledgements

 \section{Acknowledgements}

 I would like to thank Professor Richard Stanley for his support, advice and patience.
-His Combinatorial Analysis (18.314) class is what sparked my interest in permutation patterns, and he has continued to mentor me since.
+His Combinatorial Analysis class (MIT class number 18.314) is what sparked my interest in permutation patterns, and he has continued to mentor me since.
+I would also like to than Professor Leonid Reyzin for his guidance on writing papers, Nina Shteingold for her illustration, and Vladimir Shander as well as the anonymous JoC reviewers for their insightful feedback.